-We may encounter unforeseen situations in Aroa's manufacturing and assembly of our products that would result in delays or shortfalls in its production.
+We may encounter unforeseen situations in Aroa's manufacturing and assembly of our OviTex portfolio products that would result in delays or shortfalls in its production.
 For example, Aroa was unable to supply us with our products from September 2017 to December 2017 due to a quality testing process failure identified by Aroa.
-Personnel shortages and reduced manufacturing capacity due to the ongoing COVID-19 pandemic may also result in a disruption in production.
+Personnel shortages and reduced manufacturing capacity due to the COVID-19 pandemic may also result in a disruption in production.

 Based upon our current planned market adoption we believe we will reach our capacity limitations in the Aroa facility.
-Aroa is in the process of expanding manufacturing capacity, with approximately 15,000 square feet of additional manufacturing space being constructed in a neighboring facility, available in 2022.
-However, there can be no assurance that the new manufacturing facility will be completed on time or at all.
+Aroa expanded its manufacturing capacity, with approximately 15,000 square feet of additional manufacturing space being constructed in a neighboring facility, in 2022.
 If we are unable to successfully expand capacity, we may not be able to meet the demand for our products.
 In addition, Aroa's production processes and assembly methods may have to change in order to accommodate any significant future expansion of its manufacturing capacity, which may increase our manufacturing costs, delay production of our products and adversely impact our business.
-Conversely, if demand for our products shifts such that Aroa's manufacturing facility is operated below its capacity for an extended period, it may adjust its manufacturing operations to reduce fixed costs, which could lead to uncertainty and delays in manufacturing times and quality during any transition period.
+Conversely, if demand for our OviTex portfolio products shifts such that Aroa's manufacturing facility is operated below its capacity for an extended period, it may adjust its manufacturing operations to reduce fixed costs, which could lead to uncertainty and delays in manufacturing times and quality during any transition period.

-If Aroa's manufacturing activities are adversely impacted or if it is otherwise unable to keep up with demand for our products by successfully manufacturing, assembling, testing and shipping our products in a timely manner, our revenue could be impaired, market acceptance for our products could be adversely affected and our customers might instead purchase our competitors' products, which would have a material adverse effect on our business, financial condition and results of operations.
+If Aroa's manufacturing activities are adversely impacted or if it is otherwise unable to keep up with demand for our OviTex portfolio products by successfully manufacturing, assembling, testing and shipping our OviTex portfolio products in a timely manner, our revenue could be impaired, market acceptance for our products could be adversely affected and our customers might instead purchase our competitors' products, which would have a material adverse effect on our business, financial condition and results of operations.